What is the Cambridge HAA test?

 Most of the applicants to the University of Cambridge have amazing personal statements, great references from their teachers and school, as well as stellar grades.
 Hence, with so many qualified applicants competing for the limited positions at Cambridge, it can be difficult for the admissions tutors to choose between well-qualified candidates.
 Furthermore, applicants would not only come from different schools.
 But they would also come from different education systems worldwide.
 Hence, the HAA is one way Cambridge uses to differentiate between candidates.

-What is a good HAA score?
+What is a HAA good score?

 The HAA is considered alongside other aspects of the application.
 They are also looked at alongside the scores of other candidates who applied to the same course.
 There is no specific mark that will guarantee a shortlisted application.